CodingPenguin1/Learning_Tensorflow/README.md

 ## Video 2

 Goes over how to load and use someone else's dataset.
 Uses the [Microsoft Kaggle Cats and Dogs Dataset](https://www.microsoft.com/en-us/download/confirmation.aspx?id=54765).

+## Video 3

+Uses the dataset we made in video 2 to train a convolutional neural network